63 Stunning Garden Bench Ideas for a Chic Outdoor Oasis

 I’m thinking we should add something underneath the swing to finish off the design, like maybe some pebbles, mulch, or patterned tiles.
 And we could also throw in a couple of small lanterns or side tables to give it a nice, cozy feel.
 What do you think?

-2 Stone Walls Embrace Elegant Benches
+Stone Walls Paired with Elegant Benches

 So, one cool trick I like to use in fancy or simple gardens is to put a fancy bench right into the stone wall.
 It’s a neat way to add some seating without taking up extra space or using a bunch of materials.
 This works really well in gardens with different levels or cool architectural features.